-Although the information shared here will always be rooted in evidence-based science, this project is not a replacement for therapy or medical treatment whatsoever.
+Now, I want to make some things very clear: Although the information shared here is always rooted in evidence-based science, this project is not a replacement for therapy or medical treatment in any way.
 This project is also entirely agnostic.
 It is not here to prioritize, prescribe, or pressure you into doing anything or tell you the right next step about how to manage your pain.
 That is a decision for you and your doctor to decide together.

-Instead, this project aims to amplify the many different paths you can take through that pain and empower you to make an informed decision about which paths you choose to take, all the while reminding you that everyone walks a different path in their healing — each as valid, varied, and beautiful as the next.
+Instead, this project aims to amplify the many different paths you can take through pain and empower you to make an informed decision about which paths you choose to take, all the while reminding you that everyone walks a different path in their healing — each as valid, varied, and beautiful as the next.

 So, if you, like me, are searching for different ways to weather heartbreak and hard times, darkness and fear, and the overwhelming experience of being a deeply feeling human being on earth, The Healing Lab is a project for you.